hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 ### Accuracy

-Accuracy is one of the simplest measures for predictive performance.
+Accuracy is one of the simplest measures of predictive performance.
 It can be defined as the fraction of predictions the model predicted correctly (see {numref}`metrics`).

 Note that accuracy does not differentiate between mistakes made for one class versus mistakes made for another class.
 As a result, **accuracy can be a misleading metric when we are dealing with imbalanced data**, which occurs when the number of instances per class differs greatly across classes.

 For example, consider fraud detection in bank transactions.
 The number of legal transactions typically greatly outnumbers the number of illegal transactions.
-Let's say that for every 99999 transactions there is 1 illegal transaction.
+Let's say that for every 99999 transactions, there is 1 illegal transaction.
 In this scenario, a model that predicts every transaction to be legitimate will receive an incredibly high accuracy score: 0.99999.
 Of course, the practical utility of this model is very low.

 ```{code-cell} ipython3
 from sklearn.metrics import accuracy_score